sarosh13/EvolvFit_CRUD/README.md

          PUT : Update a contact with given id.
 (Completed)

 LEVEL 2: GET : Get list of all contacts which match a search text (Completed)
-         GET : Add pagination to the above controller (PENDING)
+         GET : Add pagination to the above controller.

 LEVEL 3: Batch process to return a list duplicate contact.
 (PENDING)
          Exception Handling